The Soldier's Details

 - Rakuyo Maru Party, Kumi No. 37

 - Lost at sea.

 - South China Sea

 Below: Jimmy with 2/4th mates.
 Brothers Lacey and Jimmy were in ‘D’ Company No. 13 Platoon.

 William (known as Jim) was older brother to Lacey Gordon Gibbs WX16407.
 Tragically they lost their lives in South China Sea when their POW transport ship ‘Rakuyo Maru’ headed to Japan from Singapore sank following a torpedo attack by US submarines.

 Brothers Jim and Lacey Gibbs were first cousins to Percival J. ‘Percy’ Gibbs WX8607.
 Their fathers are brothers.
 Percy Gibbs survived and returned home.
-The Gibbs family is extensive and pioneers of early Western Australia; many including Jim and Lacey lived in the Wanneroo region, market gardening.
+The Gibbs family is extensive and pioneers of early Western Australia; many including Jim and Lacey lived in the Wanneroo region, farming and market gardening.

 Jim and Lacey were No. 2 and 3 sons of Jabesz Gibbs and

 Florence Adeline Becke who married 1913 at Canning.
 In total Jabesz and Florence had a family of 9 children, 3 daughters and six sons.
 Florence died January 1932 aged 41 years, not long after giving birth to her youngest child, Linda.